Bylaws of the MSD Board

 ARTICLE I. OFFICES.

-1. The principal office of the Maryland School for the Deaf (hereinafter "the School") shall be located at Maryland School for the Deaf, Frederick, Maryland.
+1. The Maryland School for the Deaf (MSD or "the School") has programs, services, and offices located on campuses in Columbia and Frederick, Maryland.
+The principal business office of the Maryland School for the Deaf (hereinafter "the School") is located at Maryland School for the Deaf, Frederick, Maryland.
 The School may have such other offices as the Board of Trustees determine or as the affairs of the School may require from time to time.

 ARTICLES II.
 BOARD OF TRUSTEES.